StreamMeBots/pkg/bot/README.md

 # StreamMe Bot Package

-Provides a simple library form creating a StreamMe chat bot.
+Provides a simple library for creating a StreamMe chat bot.

 ## API Documentation